 1. Use your smart TV or streaming media player's Internet apps.

-Once you're in the app section, select a photo sharing service app, like Picasa or Flickr.
+Once you're in the app section, select a photo sharing service app, like Flickr.
 After logging in, you can choose to view your photos—individually or in a slideshow—or photos that others are sharing across the web.

 For videos you can use YouTube.
 Don't want strangers viewing your videos?
 You can always choose to make them private when you upload them.